Statement of Faith

-We believe that the Scriptures, both Old and New Testaments, are the inspired Word of God, without error in the original writings, the complete revelation of His will for the salvation of men and the final authority for Christian faith and life.
+We believe that the Scriptures, both Old and New Testaments, are the inspired Word of God, without error in the original writings, the complete revelation of His will for the salvation of all and the final authority for Christian faith and life.

 We believe that there is but one true God, who is the Creator of all things, infinitely perfect and eternally existing in three persons: Father, Son, and Holy Spirit.